vdaas/vald/docs/usecase/usage-example.md

 - Social analysis

-  To analysis the social relationship of users, you can suggest them their related friends, page recommendation, or other use cases.
+  To analyze the social relationship of users, you can suggest them their related friends, page recommendation, or other use cases.
-  You can apply different models to analysis the social data, and use Vald as a recommendation engine for your business.
+  You can apply different models to analyze the social data, and use Vald as a recommendation engine for your business.

 ## Advanced use cases